7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administrator-Virtual-Networking.md

 - Private DNS can be used across subscriptions, regions! - PERMISSIONS!
 - Azure DNS 168.63.129.16

+Consider reviewing [[Azure-Administration-Azure-DNS]] and [[DNS-Defined]] for futher information.

 #### Azure Private Link

-Azure Private Link is when a external facing Azure PAaS serfvice is accessed from a resource in a VNet the trafffic sztays on the Azure network.
-Priave Endpoint into a Network.
-The PaaS service stil ahas a external facing endpoint that some companies do not want even with firewall/authenication - firewalls and authenication are bypassable.
+Azure Private Link is when a external facing Azure PAaS service is accessed from a resource in a VNet the trafffic stays on the Azure network.
 APL enables PaaS Service is an avatar for that service instance and can project custom services that are behind a Load Balancer.
 Must have consistent DNS management!
+- Private Link Endpoint is the Network Interface
+- Private Link service is the connection
+	- Requires Azure Standard Internal Load Balancer and associated to a Link service:
+		- Azure Sotrage
+		- CosmoDB
+		- SQL
+- Third-Party providers acan be powered by Private Link

+The PaaS service still has a external facing endpoint that some companies do not want even with firewall/authenication - firewalls and authenication are bypassable.

+Azure Firewall is managed, cloud-based network security service that protects your Azure VNets resources:
+- It is a fully stateful Firewall as a SErvice (FWaaS) with: built-in high availability and unrestricted cloud scalability
+- Uses a static public IP address for your VNet resources allowing outside firewalls to identify traffic originating from your virtual network
+- Fully integrated with Azure Monitor for logging and analytics
+- Azure Firewall on its own VNet
+- VNets pass through this Central Vnet
+- Comes with Microsoft Threat Intelligence
+	- Blocks know malicious IPs and FQDNs

+Azure ExpressRoutes create private connections between Azure datacenters and infrastructure on your premises or in a colocation envirnoment:
+- connectivity can be from an: Any-to-any (IP VPN) network, a point-to-point Ethernet network, virtual cross-connection
+- Through a connectivity provider at a colocation facililty

+ExpressRoute Direct allows for greater bandwidth connection from 50 Mbs to 10Gbs

+#### Azure Network Watcher

+Azure Network Watcher provides tools to monitor, diagnose and view network metrics - also enable and disable logging for resource in an Azure Vnet

+Watcher can monitor and repair Azure resources you provision:
+- Cannot be used to monitor PaaS (fully managed services) monitoring or Web Analytics
+- Disabled by default in most regionsso you need to enable it at per region basis
+- Visualize the topology of VNets

+Network Performance Monitor (NPM) is cloud-based hybrid network monitoring solution , which helps you monitor network performance between various points in your network infrastructure.
+- Traffic blackholing
+- Route errors
+- Unventional Network Issues
+- Generates Alerts andNotifies you when a threshold is breached for a network link.

+#### Network Security Groups (NSG)

+Network Security Group (NSG) filter network traffic to and from Azure resources in a VNet; an NSG is composed of many Security Rules with the following properties:
+- Name
+- Source or Destination
+- Port Range
+- Protocol
+- Action
+- Priority - 100 to 4096

+- Inbound Rules apply To traffic entering the NSG
+- Outbound Rules apply to traffic leaving the NSG

 ## References